valhuber/ApiLogicServer/README.md

 ## Change Log

-1.0.7   - Initial Version

-1.0.8   - Fix windows bug, options to specify clone-from and open-with

-1.0.9   - ``Run`` command (experimental)
+1.02.00 - Many:

+1. Renamed logic/rules_bank to logic/logic_bank

+1. Improved error handling on introspection failures

+1. Building backrefs for relationships (with disambiguation)

+1. Project creation defaults to copy (vs git clone)

+1. Rules are pre-populated for the default (Northwind) database

+1.01.02 - --host option, from_git supports local directory, hello world example

+1.01.01 - Preliminary fixes for MySQL - acknowledgements (and thanks!) to Thomas Pollet

 1.01.00 - ``use_model`` option, to use existing (manually repaired) model --
 see [Troubleshooting](../../wiki/Troubleshooting)

-1.01.01 - Preliminary fixes for MySQL - acknowledgements (and thanks!) to Thomas Pollet

-1.01.02 - --host option, from_git supports local directory, hello world example

-1.01.03 - renamed rules_bank to logic_bank, improved error handling on introspection failures
+1.0.9   - ``Run`` command

+1.0.8   - Fix windows bug, options to specify clone-from and open-with

+1.0.7   - Initial Version